-- In Canada, most influenza activity indicators have remained similar compared to the previous epi-week.
-All surveillance indicators are within or below expected levels typical of this time of year.
+- In Canada, most influenza activity indicators have remained similar compared to the previous epiweek and are within or below expected levels typical of this time of year.
 Influenza A test positivity has decreased in recent weeks while influenza B test positivity has steadily increased; influenza A continued to remain higher than influenza B. Influenza A has been the most frequently reported influenza type since the start of the 2023/24 respiratory season; among those subtyped, 86% were H1. - In the USA, influenza activity remained elevated nationally with increases in some parts of the country.
-The percent positivity for influenza A has decreased and percent positivity for influenza B remained stable.
-Since the start of October, influenza A was the most frequently reported type; of those subtyped, 75% were H1.
+Overall influenza percent positivity remained stable, while trends in percent positivity of influenza A and influenza B varied by region.
+Since the start of October, influenza A was the most frequently reported type; of those subtyped, 74% were H1.